NotJoeMartinez/yt-fts/README.md

 ### `Export`
-Similar to `search` except it will export all of the search results to a csv with the format `Video Title,	Quote, Time Stamp,	Link` as it's headers
+Similar to `search` except it will export all of the search results to a csv with the format: `Video Title,Quote,Time Stamp,Link` as it's headers

 ### `Delete`
 Will delete a channel from your database